e3modelling/OPEN-PROM/tutorials/03_Loading Input Data Files with MrPROM.md

 In this installation guide, you will find a brief guide about loading input data files to the OPEN-PROM model.
 This is accomplished by utilizing the complementary [`mrprom`](https://github.com/e3modelling/mrprom) R package, that is also developed by E3-Modelling.

 ## Installing Necessary Software and Libraries
 Before using the `mrprom` package, you'll need to install a recent version of the R language, available for [download here](https://www.r-project.org/), as well as Rtools (software that allows compilation of R packages from source code), available [here](https://cran.r-project.org/bin/windows/Rtools/).
 Make sure to install both in folders that do not require admin priviledges!
 Furthermore, R and Rtools should be added to the PATH variable of your OS, so check the instructions for [Windows](https://www.bbminfo.com/r/r-programming-environment-setup.php) and [Linux](https://www.digitalocean.com/community/tutorials/how-to-view-and-update-the-linux-path-environment-variable), respectively.
+Please be sure that the library reticulate is installed in R.

 After making sure that R is correctly set up on your system, launch the R console and execute the following commands: